 There are, however, some drawbacks.
 It is thought that certain orthopaedic conditions are more likely in dogs that have been spayed.
 Considering the range of benefits, for most owners getting their dog spayed is the clear choice.

 The normal age for spaying is around 6-9 months.
 Some shelters or clinics may recommend spaying at a much younger age though.
 This is something that should be discussed with your vet, as factors such as breed and other dogs in the home can affect the decision.
+There is also some evidence that spaying too young can cause behavioural problems, which is something to keep in mind.

 Note: Spaying usually doesn’t affect the age your dog stops growing, but early spaying (before 16 weeks) may delay the closure of growth plates.